 Important Things to Know:

-• Inspections scheduled through the Construction Office are for new construction and renovation only.
-Resale and rental inspections are scheduled through the Zoning Department.
+• The Construction Office does not schedule resale and rental inspections.
+Those inspections must be scheduled through the Zoning Department.

 • Emergency inspections will be performed on an as-needed basis.
 Call the Construction office at (856) 429-7759 when the work is completed or email us at inspections@voorheesnj.com.